sammertens/fujitsu_scroll/README.md

 thing to map it to would be the middle mouse button (since the touchpad only has two buttons), but again, usability is questionable.

-With the Scroll Wheel, capacitance is the least sensitive in the center of the circle, then it increases as the finger moves outward, and then decreases again as the outer circumference is reached.
+With the Scroll Wheel, capacitance is least sensitive in the center of the circle, then it increases as the finger moves outward, and then decreases again as the outer circumference is reached.
 If it were drawn as a map, it'd look like a donut.
 Because of this, we can't really use capacitance and